Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-multipart-uploads.md

 ## Aborting and Cleaning Up Multipart S3 Uploads Automatically
 Qumulo Core automatically aborts and cleans up an incomplete multipart S3 if the upload doesn't receive any data after the configured _expiry interval_ (1 day by default).

 When Qumulo Core removes a multipart upload, it frees up the space that the upload uses on the cluster.
-You can configure the expiry interval by using the Qumulo REST API or `qq` CLI.
+You can configure the expiry interval by using the Qumulo Core REST API or `qq` CLI.

 To configure the expiry interval for all current and future multipart uploads by using the `qq` CLI, use the `s3_modify_settings` command and the `--multipart-upload-expiry-interval` flag and specify one of the following: